veliovgroup/Meteor-Files/README.md

     * __return__ `true` to continue
     * __return__ `false` to abort or {*String*} to abort upload with message
  - `onbeforeunloadMessage` {*String* or *Function*} - Message shown to user when closing browser's window or tab, while upload in the progress
+    * Default value: `'Upload in a progress...
+Do you want to abort?'`
  - `allowClientCode` {*Boolean*} - Allow to run `remove()` from client
  - `debug` {*Boolean*} - Turn on/of debugging and extra logging
     * Default value: `false`